Three easy home baking recipes using Lemons

-I buy the basic ingredients in paper packaging where possible, or sometimes from refill stores like Bin Inn or The Store Room in Te Awamutu.
+I buy the basic ingredients in paper packaging where possible, or sometimes from refill stores like Bin Inn.
 Buying in larger bulk packages is also a way to reduce overall packaging.

-I find that home baking often works out cheaper than buying shop bought bakery items.
-It does take a little time and planning though.
+Home baking often works out cheaper than buying shop bought bakery items.
+It does take time and planning though.